Capitalization rate: Cash flow defined

-Note that one distinction for real estate property's is that operating expenses include property taxes, as such provisions are part of the business model.
+Note that one distinction for real estate properties is that operating expenses include property taxes, as such provisions are part of the business model.

 Moreover, the annual debt service is the sum of a property's interest burden and principal amortization.

 Depreciation in the tax and accounting sense is excluded from the valuation of the asset, because it does not directly affect the cash generated by the asset.
 To arrive at a more careful and realistic definition, however, estimated annual maintenance expenses or capital expenditures will be included in the non-interest expenses.

 Although NOI is the generally accepted figure used for calculating cap rates (financing and depreciation are ignored), this is often referred to under various terms, including simply income.